-Since the initial contact was made by soldiers it is interesting to note that the Nazarenes borrowed a strategy from the Allied armies for they began invading the continent through Italy first just as the allies had done.
-Germany and northern Europe would have to wait until 1958 and France until 1977.
+Since the initial contact was made by soldiers it is interesting to note that the Nazarenes borrowed a strategy from the Allied armies for they began invading the continent through Italy first just as the Allied armies had done.
+Germany and northern Europe would have to wait until 1958 for the Nazarenes to arrive and France until 1977.

 While in the U. S., Del Rosso was captivated by the way the Nazarenes sang.
-And he decided that one of his top priorities would be to put Italian words to some of those wonderful gospel songs.
-So it is that today, of the 223 hymns in the latest Italian Nazarene hymnal, 65 of them have words written or translated by Alfredo Del Rosso.
+And he decided that one of his top priorities would be to put Italian words to some of those English gospel songs.
+So it is that of the 223 hymns in the Italian Nazarene hymnal, 65 of them had words written or translated by Alfredo Del Rosso.

-The long search of this now 58 year old preacher was over.
+The long search of this nearly 60-year-old preacher was over.
 To English-speaking Nazarenes he wrote: "I have had this vision for many years for my land.
 Now it's like a wonderful dream to know that a holiness church is here in Italy . . .
 To know that our whole church prays for us and loves us, from the General Superintendents down to the last new convert, gives us the full assurance that our work in Italy will prosper and grow."
 And it did.
 Good records started being kept in 1952.
-For the next twenty years, the average annual membership gain was 6 percent -- nothing fantastic but at least equivalent to and perhaps even a little better than U.S. growth rates for the same period.
+For the next twenty years, the average annual membership gain was 6 percent -- nothing fantastic but at least equivalent to and perhaps even a little better than growth rates for the American Church of the Nazarene in the same period.

-Del Rosso now had four groups meeting with some degree of regularity in Italy, having added one since Miller's coming.
+At that point, Del Rosso had four groups meeting with some degree of regularity in Italy, having added one since Miller's coming.
 Each group counted about 30 persons as adherents. . . . [ continue reading ]

 1: Introduction |